hogepodge/tvm-docker/README.md

 `make clean` which will stop and remove the container.
 Note that this is a destructive act, any work you have running in the environment will be lost as the container is stopped and removed.

+## Big Caveat!

+The environment is intended for development only.
+Things like password-less `sudo` and mounting of your private ssh keys make it entirely unsuitable for production.
+If you try to run this on a publicly available system you are just asking for trouble so don't do that.
+Local development only!